Birdwatching at Booderee

 Eastern yellow robin

-The pretty little eastern yellow robin is a medium sized robin, growing to 16 centimetres.
+The pretty eastern yellow robin is a medium sized robin, growing to 16 centimetres.
 It has a grey head, back, wings and tail and a bright yellow underbelly and rump.

 They are often among the first birds to start singing before dawn.